kasmith/Tools_MIT_Museum/README.md

 The first part of the setup is recreating a database with the levels and structure to record data.
 This database is stored in the `tools_mit_museum.sql` file in the root directory, but must be loaded into an SQL server.
 If you have a pre-existing SQL server, you should be able to import that file to a new database (e.g., called 'tools_mit_museum').

 If you do not have a pre-existing SQL server, you will need to install one locally.
-An easy way to do this is with (MySQL)[https://www.mysql.com/].
+An easy way to do this is with [MySQL](https://www.mysql.com/).
 This will allow you to host an SQL server on your own computer.
 If you use this, you may need to set up the database to use "Legacy Password Encryption".
-Then you can use a SQL browser such as (Sequel Ace)[https://github.com/Sequel-Ace] to connect to that database on the `127.0.0.1:3306`, and import the `tools_mit_museum.sql` file into the database.
+Then you can use a SQL browser such as [Sequel Ace](https://github.com/Sequel-Ace) to connect to that database on the `127.0.0.1:3306`, and import the `tools_mit_museum.sql` file into the database.

 ### Setting up the PHP database connections